-Total Credit Points: 264\

 Delivery Mode: On-campus

 Starting Session(s): Autumn

 Location: Wollongong

 UOW Course Code: 760

 UAC Code: 751210

 CRICOS Code: 049643E

-Students commencing University study directly from school must enrol in a double degree course with the Bachelor of Laws.
+Students commencing University study directly from school may enrol in a double degree course with the Bachelor of Laws.
 Study in another academic discipline allows students to recognise how law functions in social, economic, technical, environmental and scientific contexts.
 The BCM/LLB degree will provide those students interested in media law with an overview of the industry, its practices and policies.
 It also provides a solid foundation for students interested in politics or government.